shaungrady/enum-utils/README.md

 <br>

-#### `EnumMap.prototype.toEnumMap()`
+#### `EnumSet.prototype.toEnumMap()`

-Returns an `EnumMap` with a mapping of set members to values.
-Use a `const` assertion on the mapping argument for maximum type safety.
-Mapping is exhaustive, so each `EnumSet` member must be used as a property key.
+Returns an `EnumMap` instance that maps each enum member in the `EnumSet` to a corresponding value in the given mappings object.
+The mapping object value types may either be inferred or defined by the optional type argument.
+If inferred, it's recommended to use the `as const` assertion on the mapping object to narrow the value types.

 ```ts
 EnumMap(mapping);